 I hope this short intro to Tabelog will help you find delicious restaurants while you’re traveling in Japan.
 To make reservations at a restaurant you found, you can usually ask the hotel concierge to make the reservation for you.
 Be sure to show up for your reservation on time as the Japanese take punctuality seriously and you might lose your spot if you’re late.

 Just a quick note, if you are on your mobile device and try to use Tabelog, they’ll require you to pay if you want to use the “restaurant around me feature”.
-However you can still browse for the restaurant by area for free.
+However, you can still browse the restaurant by area for free.
 I’ll cover how to use Tabelog on mobile devices in a future post.